othiym23/shimmer/README.md

   Today's null-returning callback is tomorrow's error-code returning callback.
 * Don't make an asynchronous function synchronous and vice versa.

+#### shimmer.massWrap(nodules, names, wrapper)

+Just like `wrap`, with the addition that you can wrap multiple methods on multiple modules.
+Note that this function expects the list of functions to be monkeypatched on all of the modules to be the same.

 #### shimmer.unwrap(nodule, name)

 A convenience function for restoring the function back the way it was before